zhendrikse/tdd/README.md

 Coding katas remain an unlimited source for both practice and inspiration to sharpen your skill as (TDD) developer.

+## For practitioners

+Coding katas remain an unlimited source for both practice and inspiration to sharpen your skill as (TDD) developer.

 # Contents

 This repository contains materials to both practice as well as to teach TDD